TrellixVulnTeam/FetchMesh_WD5S/README.md

-A package for planar segmentation of pointclouds viewed by fetch.
+A package with planar segmentation algorithms to render pointclouds viewed by a gazebo simulated fetch robot as simplified meshes.
-By Jacob Epstein
+To be used along with a unity project with ROS.NET set up to view the pointclouds.